makerdao/community/faqs/governance.md

 - Ratify risk parameters for new collateral types as presented by Risk Teams.

 **Executive Votes**

-These also occur on-chain and can be accessed through the Maker Foundation’s [Voting Portal.](https://vote.makerdao.com/) Executive Votes "execute" technical changes to the Maker Protocol.
-When active, each Executive Vote has a proposed set of changes being made on the Maker Protocol’s smart-contracts.
-Unlike the other types of votes, Executive Votes use a [‘Continuous Approval Voting’](#what-is-continuous-approval-voting) model.
+These also occur on-chain and can be accessed through the Maker Foundation's [Voting Portal.](https://vote.makerdao.com/) Executive Votes "execute" technical changes to the Maker Protocol.
+When active, each Executive Vote has a proposed set of changes being made on the Maker Protocol's smart-contracts.
+Unlike the other types of votes, Executive Votes use a ['Continuous Approval Voting'](#what-is-continuous-approval-voting) model.

 Executive Votes can be used to: